korzin/aws-certified-dev-handbook/handbooks/rds.md

 # Amazon RDS(Relational Database Service)

+Migrate your database instances quickly to the another region use cross-region replication.

+You can Set the `Auto Minor Version Upgrade to “No” ` to prevent any minor upgrades from automatically taking place.

+You can use the reader endpoint to provide high availability for your read-only queries from your DB cluster.
+You can place multiple Aurora Replicas in different Availability Zones and then connect to the reader endpoint for your read workload.

 If your DB instance is not in a VPC, you can use the AWS Management Console to easily move your DB instance into a VPC.
 You can also take a snapshot of your DB Instance outside VPC and restore it to VPC by specifying the DB Subnet Group you want to use.

 When you restore a snapshot, you cannot restore to the existing DB instance; you will have to restore to a new instance.